Staff

 Assistant Director

-Danica Miller is a proud member of the Hunk’pati Dakota Tribe in South Dakota.
-She earned her business degree in 2025 and is continuing her studies in Sociology with a minor in Oceti Sakowi Language at SDSU.
-Danica has served her community as Miss South Dakota SLICC Ambassador and created a class to support Indigenous youth in the legal system by reconnecting them with cultural values.
-In her free time, she walks the runway for Indigenous designers across Turtle Island and travels to share her testimony with those struggling with addiction.
+Danica Miller is a proud member of the Hunkpati Dakota Tribe in South Dakota.
+She earned her business degree in 2025 and is continuing her studies in Sociology with a minor in Oceti Sakowiŋ Language at South Dakota State University.
+Danica has served as Miss South Dakota SLICC Ambassador and has developed programming focused on supporting Indigenous youth within the legal system.
+Her work at the Mitchell Site centers on youth engagement, cultural programming, and community outreach.
+Outside of her professional work, Danica enjoys spending time with her children and modeling for Indigenous designers across Turtle Island.

 Sabrina Strand